BlenderCN-Org/oenvoyage_toolset/README.md

 oenvoyage_toolset
 ===============

-Oenvoyage_toolset is a collection of tools for Blender developped at RGBprod studio.
+Oenvoyage_toolset is a collection of tools for Blender developed at RGBprod studio.
 It is based on and inspired by Amaranth from Pablo Vazquez ([Amaranth's website](http://pablovazquez.org/amaranth))

 How to Install